At rural South Carolina flag factory, sadness and pride

-LANE, SOUTH CAROLINA When Margaree Mitchum sees the stars and stripes waving atop a flagpole, she feels more than ordinary patriotism.
+LANE, SOUTH CAROLINA, June 24 When Margaree Mitchum sees the stars and stripes waving atop a flagpole, she feels more than ordinary patriotism.

 "I look at a flag differently now," she said Tuesday at the Valley Forge Flag factory in Lane, South Carolina, where she has worked for 14 years.
 "When I started to sew, and I saw them flying, it filled my heart because I'd had my hands on them," she said.